-Although this FEAS is not meant to constitute a System Impact Study for Transmission Service under the OATT, it is acknowledged that this project is intended for export from Nova Scotia and will be studied in two ways; the first will assume that the output from IR#555 will not displace any firm transactions and will be incremental to established transfer levels (NRIS), the second will assume that the anticipated transfer limit between Nova Scotia and New Brunswick in 2020 is honoured (ERIS).
+Although this FEAS is not meant to constitute a System Impact Study for Transmission Service under the OATT, it is acknowledged that this project is intended for export from Nova Scotia and will be studied in two ways; the first will assume that the output from IR#552 will not displace any firm transactions and will be incremental to established transfer levels, the second will assume that the anticipated transfer limit between Nova Scotia and New Brunswick in 2022 is honoured.

-1 A Single Contingency is defined by NPCC as "A single event, which may result in the loss of one or more elements".
+&lt;sup>1 A Single Contingency is defined by NPCC as "A single event, which may result in the loss of one or more elements".